 “I know it’s not the real reason.”

-“I don’t know what you’re trying to get at.”
+“I don’t know what you’re getting at.”

 She turned to go to her room, brushing his hands off her shoulders.